 - published in SUITCASE, January 2018

-Ever feel like a twat ordering wine in a restaurant, or find yourself spending hours in the supermarket wine section only to leave with the same bottle of plonk?
+Ever get the fear ordering wine in a restaurant, or find yourself spending hours in the supermarket wine section only to leave with the same bottle of plonk?
 I've picked up a few wine tricks of the trade - here are my top tips on how to fake it like a pro and get the best out of those bottles.

 - published in InStyle, June 2017